gonfva/gonfva.github.io/content/en/blog/2026-01-30-optimistic.md

 I see Claude much closer to ["the machine"](https://personofinterest.fandom.com/wiki/The_Machine) or [Jane](https://en.wikipedia.org/wiki/Jane_(Ender%27s_Game)) than to Terminator.

-Gemini seems to be a bit mutilated, but it seems Google is trying and it might have passed its [black nazi phase](https://www.bbc.co.uk/news/technology-68412620).
+Gemini seems to be a bit mutilated, but it seems Google is trying to do the right thing and it might have passed its [black nazi phase](https://www.bbc.co.uk/news/technology-68412620).

 And I love the motto for Grok "Truthful, curious and love humanity" even if I don't sympathize with some of its sexualized shortcuts.

+So yes.
+I'm optimistic.
+As Dario puts it

+> Despite the many obstacles, I believe humanity has the strength inside itself to pass this test.

+---

-**SPOILER ALERT**: Don't watch the video if you haven't seen [person of interest](https://en.wikipedia.org/wiki/Person_of_Interest_(TV_series)).
+**SPOILER ALERT**: Don't watch the following video if you haven't seen [person of interest](https://en.wikipedia.org/wiki/Person_of_Interest_(TV_series)).

 I thought I would end with Person of Interest.
-The finale, if you've watched the whole series, is great.
+The finale, if you've watched the whole series, is inspiring.

 {{< youtube hdAH6SlN7B4 >}}